MITgcm/MITgcm/doc/examples/baroclinic_gyre/baroclinic_gyre.rst

 `netCDF <http://www.unidata.ucar.edu/software/netcdf>`_ files created can instead become quite large.

-To more easily process and plot our results as a single array over the full domain, we will first reassemble the individual tiles into a new `netCDF <http://www.unidata.ucar.edu/software/netcdf>`_ format global data file.
+To more easily process and plot our results as a single array over the full domain, we will first reassemble the individual tiles into new `netCDF <http://www.unidata.ucar.edu/software/netcdf>`_ format global data files.
 To accomplish this, we will make use of utility script :filelink:`utils/python/MITgcmutils/scripts/gluemncbig`.
-From the output run directory, type:
+From the output run (top) directory, type:

+.. _baroc_gluemnc_steps:

 ::